Jinshengg/SimplerGDs-VHL/readme.md

-# Simpler GDs for Blind Super-Resolution with Lower Iteration Complexity
+# Simpler Gradient Methods for Blind Super-Resolution with Lower Iteration Complexity

 This is the code for "Simpler Gradient Methods for Blind Super-Resolution with Lower Iteration Complexity" by Jinsheng Li, Wei Cui, Xu Zhang, in IEEE Transactions on Signal Processing, DOI: 10.1109/TSP.2024.3470071, [arxiv](https://arxiv.org/abs/2403.09031).